 - potential impacts of the development on the natural environment

 - other approvals: Section 68 Local Government Act 1993 (for example water, sewer or stormwater works, installation of a solid fuel heater) or Section 138 Roads Act 1993 (works within the road reserve including construction of a driveway crossover).

 Council is required to take into consideration matters raised in submissions during the assessment of your application.
 If we need more information from you or if there are any concerns about your proposal, we will contact you.
 You will have 28 days to consider the request and provide a response to allow us to continue assessing your application.

-Depending on the type of development proposal, it may be necessary to seek internal advice from officers of different areas of Council, beyond the main town planning and building assessment officers, such as engineers, compliance officers, heritage consultant and environmental health officers, on various issues such as flood risk and traffic considerations.
+Depending on the type of development proposal, it may be necessary for the assessing officer to seek advice from officers of different areas of Council beyond the main town planning and building assessment officers.
+This can include engineers, compliance officers, heritage consultant and environmental health officers.
+An example is seeking advice on issues such as flood risk and traffic considerations.

-Referral to other agencies may include the NSW Office of Environment and Heritage, Rural Fire Service and the Office of Water.
+Referral to other agencies may include the NSW Department of Planning, Industry and Environment, Rural Fire Service and the NSW Office of Water.
 Any one of these agencies or external referral bodies may need further information from you.
 We will advise you if this applies to your Development Application.

-Some developments may also require a specific approval or licence from another authority (eg, the NSW Rural Fire Service or the NSW Office of Environment and Heritage) under other legislation.
+Some developments may also require a specific approval or licence from another authority (eg, the NSW Rural Fire Service or the NSW Department of Planning, Industry and Environment) under other legislation.
 This is known as integrated development and Council must refer the application to the relevant authority and seek its general terms of approval.

 We will make a determination that either: